 - Buildings Straight-line allocation over the remaining life of the property as estimated by the valuer.
-The remaining life of the buildings range from 8 50 years. - Vehicles, plant and equipment straight-line allocation over the remaining useful life as estimated by a suitably qualified officer.
+The remaining life of the buildings range from 2 50 years.
+Depreciation has accelerated on buildings to be disposed of on completion of the new training and development academy. - Vehicles, plant and equipment straight-line allocation over the remaining useful life as estimated by a suitably qualified officer.
 Vehicles are depreciated over 5 - 20 years and plant and equipment is depreciated over 3 - 25 years - Land depreciation is not applied to land - No residual value is accounted for

-Depreciation / Impairment Reconciliation 2021/22
+Depreciation / Impairment Reconciliation 2022/23